mgmeyers/obsidian-style-settings/README.md

 # Obsidian Style Settings Plugin

-This plugin offers snippet, theme, and plugin CSS files to define a dynamic set of configuration options.
+This plugin allows snippet, theme, and plugin CSS files to define a dynamic set of configuration options.
+It then allows users to see all of the tweakable settings in one settings pane.
 It allows both toggling classes on and off the `body` element, as well as setting numeric, string, and color CSS variables.

 Configurable settings are defined by a comment at the top of the CSS file.
 These comments must begin with `/* @settings` and contain YAML with `name`, `id`, and `settings` properties.